seanseah/seanseah.github.io/_posts/2007-05-10-Cerulean-Seas-and-Azure-Skies.md

 Anyway, checking in to our hotel, wa, a bit of a letdown as everything felt abit old and grimey, erm.. no Aircon at the reception area, or the corridors and we were underwhelmed.
 The cleanliness of the place wasn't ideal and that always stands out for me, as a sign of how much dedicated the service staff was.
 I guess, for a supposed 4 star hotel, we were expecting abit more, but we did take the standard (much cheaper) rooms as opposed to the deluxe which was more highly recommended.
 We stayed at the Baumanburi in Phuket, Thailand.

-Next morning, went to had breakfast, or rather, we were the breakfast for the mosquitoes.
+Next morning, we went down for breakfast, or rather, we were the breakfast for the mosquitoes.
 The package included daily breakfast provided, which was nice, and it was a decent spread, with good selection of international and local thai dishes, with quite a nice selection of fruits.
 The food quality wasn't the best, but we were able to fill our stomachs for the next 3 days.
 Anyway, the problem was the mosquitoes!
 So many blood suckers around, and a friendly Mynah that wasn't people shy, and would stick around searching for leftovers.

 We spent the first part of the day touring around the hotel, plus checked out the swimming pool, which was quite nice, had a lot of interesting decorations, jacuzzi areas, etc etc... and poolside bar.
 It was a nice set of facilities and I guess that's what gives it its 4 star rating.
 We lazed and swam around till around 10+ before heading to the beach.
 The skies were getting cloudy and wanted to at least check out the beach before the rain comes.